Luluno01/mJavaScript/README.md

 4. Unstoppable server (e.g. an infinite http server)
 5. Any lengthy operation

-Otherwise you will have to restart (or close) the app completely to interrupt your script unless you know excatly what you are doing.
+Otherwise you will have to restart (or close) the app completely to interrupt your script.
+Do so unless you know excatly what you are doing.

 ## Q&A